znuny/Znuny4OTRS-Repo/README.md

 Znuny4OTRS-Repo
 =================
-With this package you integrate Znuny repositories.
-Without any setting the public Znuny repository is enabled.
-As a Znuny customer you'll get an API key and have access to a private repostitory.
+With this package, Znuny OPM repositories can be included in the OTRS package manager to get access to public Znuny OTRS packages.
+If you have received an API key from Znuny, this gives you access to the additional packages provided to you.

 **Prerequisites**